mkazuyuki/docs/iscsi-target-cluster-with-fileio-backstore.md

 		> saveconfig
 		> exit

-- Copy the saved target configuration to another node.
+- Copy the saved target configuration to the other node.

 		# scp /etc/target/saveconfig.json node-t2:/etc/target/